carrot/roots-yaml/readme.md

 module.exports =
   extensions:
     roots_yaml
-      source: 'data'  # default value, you can also pass in an array of strings
+      source: 'data'  # default value
 ```

 ### Usage

-Roots-YAML will look in your source directories and load any `.yaml`
+Roots-YAML will look in your source directory and load any `.yaml`
 files into a `data` object for you to use in your views.

 Each YAML file will be loaded using [js-yaml](https://github.com/nodeca/js-yaml)